temills/CS76/pa2/report.md

 1. I tried out two different heuristics for this problem.
 First, I tried just using the size of the state space, so that states with fewer possible locations would be explored first.
 This heuristic is not optimistic - it might overestimate the cost of the path to the goal.
 For example if there are two adjacent 5 square columns of possible locations, the heuristic value is 10.
 However, the possible locations might be reduced to one after moving once to the right and up 4 times.
 I then tried summing the number of possible x locations -1 and the number of possible y locations -1 .
 This worked better in practice, giving shorter paths and visiting less nodes than the first heuristic for a variety of mazes.
 This heuristic is optimistic, because each movement can change either the x or y value by at most one, so that at most one x or y value will be removed from the possible locations with each movement.
 This heuristic gives the number of x and y values that must be removed from the state.
 Thus, it gives a lower bound on the number of actions required to reach the goal, so that the heuristic value is less than or equal to the true cost.
 Because it is optimistic, A* will not overlook the optimal solution when using this heuristic, as it might when using the first heuristic I tried out.

+## Bonus
+I give a proof of the solvability of the sensorless robot problem in polynomial time in the file BONUS_proof.md.